-- 1. Investigation of allegations of harassment/discrimination to commence as soon as circumstances allow, but not later than three (3) working days of receipt of the original complaint, regardless of the manner in which the complaint is communicated to a District administrator.
-A written report of all findings of the investigation shall be completed within thirty (30) calendar days, unless additional time is necessary due to the matter being investigated by a law enforcement or governmental agency. - 2.
-The Superintendent/designee may take interim measures to protect complainants during the investigation. - 3.
-A process to identify and implement, within five (5) working days of the submission of the written investigative report, methods to correct and prevent reoccurrence of the harassment/discrimination.
-If corrective action is not required, an explanation shall be included in the report. - 4.
-A process to be developed and implemented to communicate requirements of this policy to all staff, which may include, but not be limited to, the following: - written notice provided in publications such as handbooks, staff memoranda, and/or pamphlets; - postings in the same location as are documents that must be posted according to state/federal law; and/or - such other measures as determined by the Superintendent/designee.
+1. Investigation of allegations of harassment/discrimination to commence as soon as circumstances allow, but not later than three (3) working days of receipt of the original complaint.
+A written report of all findings of the investigation shall be completed within thirty (30) calendar days, unless additional time is necessary due to the matter being investigated by a law enforcement or governmental agency.

+The Superintendent/designee may take interim measures to protect complainants during the investigation.

+- 2. A process to identify and implement, within ten (10) working days of the submission of the written investigative report, methods to correct and prevent reoccurrence of the harassment/discrimination.
+If corrective action is not required, an explanation shall be included in the report. - 3.
+A process to be developed and implemented to communicate requirements of this policy to all staff, which may include, but not be limited to the following: - written notice provided in publications such as handbooks, staff memoranda, and/or pamphlets; - postings in the same location as are documents that must be posted according to state/federal law; and/or - such other measures as determined by the Superintendent/designee.